 13. Keep the shower simple

-If you can incorporate a prefabricated shower enclosure to your bathroom remodel, you will definitely save a lot of money and time.
+If you can incorporate a prefabricated shower enclosure into your bathroom remodel, you will definitely save a lot of money and time.
 A fiberglass shower insert can be installed in a day or two, whereas a tiled one will take at least a week.

-I’ll shared a WHOLE post about DIY shower tips here.
+I’ll share a WHOLE post about DIY shower tips here.
 It digs in a lot more to this concept of simple shower designs.

 14. Refinish tub